Welcome to today's edition of the Rush 24-7 podcast.

 I think what's different is everybody says now that they're really serious about the deficit.

-Well, if you're really serious about the deficit, not just spending, but you're serious about the deficit overall, then part of what you have to look at is unjustifiable spending through the tax card.
+Well, if you're really serious about the deficit, not just spending, but you're serious about the deficit overall, then part of what you have to look at is unjustifiable spending through the tax curve.

-Come on, this tax breaks that do not make us more competitive, do not create jobs here in the United States of America.
+Come on, this is tax breaks that do not make us more competitive, do not create jobs here in the United States of America.

-This is, I mean, we're we're listening to somebody who doesn't have the slightest idea what he's talking about.
+This is, I mean, we're listening to somebody who doesn't have the slightest idea what he's talking about.

 A bunch of theoreticians who in the real world couldn't accomplish anything.

-They have all the answers, they have all the ideas.
+They have all the ideas.

 If you're serious about the deficit, part of what you have to look at is unjustifiable spending through the tax code.

-I have told you, the government thinks all money is theirs.
+I have told you the government thinks all money is theirs.

-And what you end up with is the result of their compassion and large S. They decide how much you get to have.
+And what you end up with is the result of their compassion and largesse.

 You may be the one getting paid, but they determine how much you end up with.

-And whatever, all money is government's.
+And whatever, all money is governments.

 And therefore, everything they don't get from everything that is produced, they consider spending.

-Even though they think they have dibs on it.
+They consider a gift because they're not taking it, even though they think they have dibs on it.

 How else do you arrive at some convoluted rationale that says tax cuts are unjustifiable spending?